shanedonburke/Artistree/README.md

 We have access to an account page there is no link to an account page.
 We have a very primitive login feature that does not actually “log” us into anything.

-We have a EULA/Rules section that currently does not have anything in it but we intend to have a proper EULA.

 ## Bugs